 As competitive pressures increase, other casinos in our markets may intensify their marketing efforts.
-Increased competitive pressures in the local markets could adversely impact our ability to continue to attract local residents to the Atlantis and the Monarch Black Hawk or require us to use more expensive, and therefore, less profitable promotions to compete more efficiently.
+Increased competitive pressures in the local markets could adversely impact our ability to continue to attract local residents to the Atlantis and the Monarch Casino Black Hawk or require us to use more expensive, and therefore, less profitable promotions to compete more efficiently.
 Competitive pressures from internet gaming could also affect our future operations.

 In recent years, with fewer new markets opening for development, competition in existing markets has intensified.
-We have invested in expanding the Atlantis, and have plans to renovate and expand Monarch Black Hawk.
+We have invested in expanding the Atlantis, and are in the process of renovating and expanding the Monarch Casino Black Hawk.
 Our competitors have also invested in expanding their existing facilities and developing new facilities.
 This expansion of existing casino entertainment properties, the increase in the number of properties and the aggressive marketing strategies of many of our competitors have increased competition in our markets, and this intense competition can be expected to continue.
 In addition, competition may intensify if our competitors commit additional resources to aggressive pricing and promotional activities in order to attract customers.